microsoft/Qcodes/specs/DataSet.rst

 #.
 A DataSet can store data of (reasonably) arbitrary types and shapes. basically, any type and shape that can fit in a NumPy array should be supported.
 #.
 The results stored in a completed DataSet should be immutable; no new results may be added to a completed DataSet.
+#.
+Each DataSet should have a unique identifying string that can be used to create references to DataSets.

 Creation
 ------------